-Some critics of Christianity have ridiculed the concept of heaven as "pie in the sky in the bye and bye" — but ridicule is not a good form of argument.
+Some critics of Christianity have ridiculed the concept of heaven as “pie in the sky” — but ridicule is not a logical argument.
 The real question is, Is there a reward, or not?
-If there really is a reward in heaven, then it is not ridiculous to hope to enjoy it.
-If we really will be rewarded, it is ridiculous not to want it.
+If there is a reward in heaven, then it is not ridiculous to hope to enjoy it.
+If we will be rewarded, it is ridiculous not to want it.

-Paul was not afraid of using the language of "gain" (Philippians 1:21; 1 Timothy 3:13; 6:6; cf. Hebrews 11:35).
+Paul used the language of “gain” (Philippians 1:21; 1 Timothy 3:13; 6:6; cf. Hebrews 11:35).
 He knew that his future life would be much better than the persecutions of this life.
 Jesus was also mindful of the benefits of his own sacrifice, and he was willing to endure the cross because he saw great joy on the other side (Hebrews 12:2).

 When Jesus counseled us to lay up for ourselves treasures in heaven (Matthew 6:19-20), he was not against investing — he was against bad investments.
 Do not invest in temporary rewards, but invest in heavenly rewards that will last forever.
 “Great is your reward in heaven” (Matthew 5:12).
 “The kingdom of heaven is like treasure hidden in a field” (Matthew 13:44).